-There are many ways in which a supervisor asking for feedback can skyrocket the productivity of an average or low performing team.
+A supervisor asking for feedback can skyrocket the productivity of an average or low-performing team in many ways.
 Here are three:

-3. Unveils assumptions.
-Just because people come into your office to chat and invite you to social events, doesn’t mean that you’re doing everything as effectively as you could as a supervisor.
+- Unveils assumptions.
+Just because people come into your office to chat and invite you to social events doesn’t mean that you’re doing everything as effectively as you could as a supervisor.
 Don’t assume that you know how people experience you; ask them!

-A key to taking your performance to the next level is to see yourself through the eyes of others.
+A key to taking your performance to the next level is seeing yourself through the eyes of others.
 To do that, you need feedback.

 When a supervisor is more effective in leading and managing people, the team excels.
-Being part of a well running, highly productive team increases people’s engagement with their job and satisfaction with their supervisor.
-These things increase loyalty and reduce turnover, which saves a company money.
+Being part of a well-running, highly productive team increases people’s engagement with their job and satisfaction with their supervisor.
+These both increase loyalty and reduce turnover, which saves a company money.

 Creating and supporting a winning team is a perfect way to demonstrate your ability to take on more responsibility!

-One of my favorite productivity researcher and authors is Tim Ferris.
-He believes that “A person’s success in life can be measured by the number of uncomfortable conversations a person is willing to have.”
+One of my favorite productivity researchers and authors is Tim Ferris.
+He believes that “a person’s success in life can be measured by the number of uncomfortable conversations a person is willing to have.”